wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/enroll-devices-to-mobile-device-management/includes/7-examine-need-for-multi-factor-authentication-to-secure-enrollment.md

 By default, a user must authenticate with a username and password when they want to enroll a device to MDM.
-In an environment where stronger authentication is required, organizations can include multi-factor authentication (MFA).
+In an environment where stronger authentication is required, organizations can include multifactor authentication (MFA).
 MFA is two-step verification process that requires that a user pass two or more of the following authentication methods:

  -  Something they know (typically a password)
  -  Something they have (a trusted device that's not easily duplicated, like a phone)